HR

 Even if your employee is staying on for another several weeks, it’s critical to begin thinking about a replacement plan.
 Promoting or hiring a new employee can take months; starting the process early can help minimize the time gap and lost revenue.

-The first step is to determine whether or not you need to replace your departing employee with another full-time worker.
-If you do, then you need to figure out whether you’ll be promoting someone from within or hiring externally.
+The first step is determining whether you need to replace your departing employee with another full-time worker.
+If you do, you need to figure out whether you’ll promote a key employee from within or hire externally.
 Either way, it’s a good idea to review your budget, write an accurate job description, and create and distribute a new job ad in a variety of different places.

 Pro tip: If you decide to give employees additional tasks or shuffle their workloads, make sure you’re compensating them fairly and providing them with clear instructions and goals for doing their work.